Rooknj/prysma/README.md

 ### Pre-recs

 - Nodejs v10.15.3 or greater is required.
 Check by running `node -v`
-- A Running MQTT broker
+- A Running MQTT broker (default location is localhost:1883.
+See Configuration section to change)

 ### Install globally with Yarn or NPM